 Marinate:

-- To make the marinade, whisk together the brown sugar, ketchup, soy sauce, rice vinegar, ginger, and garlic together in a sealable plastic bag or large dish.
-Reserve ½ cup of the marinade for cooking.½ cup brown sugar, ½ cup ketchup, ½ cup soy sauce, ⅓ cup rice vinegar, 1 small knob fresh ginger, 3 cloves garlic
+- Whisk together the brown sugar, ketchup, soy sauce, rice vinegar, ginger, and garlic together in a resealable plastic bag or large dish.½ cup brown sugar, ½ cup ketchup, ½ cup soy sauce, ⅓ cup rice vinegar, 1 small knob fresh ginger, 3 cloves garlic

-- Place the chicken in the marinade and let it marinate overnight for the best flavor or at least 2 hours.4 pounds boneless, skinless chicken thighs
+- Place the chicken in the marinade.
+Make sure it is fully submerged/coated.4 pounds boneless, skinless chicken thighs

 Grill:

 - Finish with a sprinkling of chopped cilantro and green onions.
-Serve with grilled pineapple if desired.chopped fresh cilantro, chopped green onions
+Serve with grilled pineapple if desired.chopped fresh cilantro, chopped green onions, pineapple slices

 Notes